monster010Forks/GTA-MP-voiceChat/README.md

  - GTA-MP client integration (+ remove the testing web server)
  - Direct communication -> look up which player is near the sending player
- - Associate server player object with socket on player connection
  - Code cleanup
  - Rewrite Recoder functions as a ES6 class